carygarvin/Cleanup-ExchangeProxyAddresses.ps1/README.md

 # Script usage
-To run the present script you need Exchange Admin privileges.
+To run the present Script, you need Exchange Admin privileges.
 Edit the **$UndesiredAddressTypes** array within the Script to specify which types of Proxy Addresses need to be removed.